Updated June 7, 2023

 - ALT + E + L is the shortcut key to delete a worksheet.

 This is a guide to Worksheets in Excel.
-Here we discuss How to make Worksheets in Excel along with practical examples and a downloadable excel template.
+Here we discuss How to make Worksheets in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –